Oral Surgery at AZ Max

 • Oral Pathology

 Oral surgeons are specialists in a number of surgical procedures.
-Your dentist may refer you to an oral surgeon for procedures that they are not able to perform.
+Your dentist may refer you to an oral surgeon for procedures that they are not comfortable performing.

 Here is a list of some of the most common oral surgery procedures.